 Copyright law prevents us sharing manuscripts which have not been published

 The King’s Singers have a discography of over 150 recordings, some of which are sadly no longer available.
 The copyright on the recordings is owned by the record labels, but we continue to work with them to make as many of the old recordings as possible available for digital download.
-Many of our most popular (and all of our recent) albums are available for sale through our online Shop, but older recording can occasionally be found on the DJ Records and Archiv Music websites.
+Many of our most popular (and all of our recent) albums are available for sale through our online Shop, but older recordings can occasionally be found on Archiv Music.

 The vocal make-up of The King’s Singers is distinctive and unusual, consisting of a bass, two baritones, a tenor and two countertenors.
 The countertenors sing as falsettists, using the upper register of their voices, which is a kind of head voice.
 Falsettists first arose from two main areas of need: the church, where women were banned from taking part in services, necessitating a male alto line; and in opera, where men were needed to sing roles previously assigned to castrati.
 It’s not uncommon for there to be raised eyebrows when people hear The King’s Singers for the first time, but it’s because we have two countertenors that the group has been able to develop its special sound, and we’ve been able to explore repertoire meant originally for mixed voices.